CodingCellist/learning_gem5/part5/fs_config.rst

 Our ``run.py`` script takes a single option, a script to pass to gem5.
 This script is passed via ``system.script`` to the simulated system.

-When gem5 boots Linux, the first thing it does is try to read the script from the host into the simulator.
+When gem5 boots Linux, the first thing it does is it tries to read the script from the host into the simulator.
 This is configured within the default disk image from gem5.
 We cover how to do this with your own disk image in :ref:`disk-image-chapter`.
-See `<http://www.lowepower.com/jason/creating-disk-images-for-gem5.html>` for some details.
+See `http://www.lowepower.com/jason/creating-disk-images-for-gem5.html<http://www.lowepower.com/jason/creating-disk-images-for-gem5.html>`_ for some details.

 Runscripts are simply bash scripts that are automatically executed after Linux boots.
 For instance, below is a simple runscript that executes ``ls``, then exits.